 - There is no time restriction on the use and operation of the crossings, which are maintained by the rail operator.

 Generally an occupation crossing right can be terminated in these ways:

-- If a change of use of the crossing occurs and/or substantially increases the burden on the crossing, the crossing will be terminated.
-For example where a business has been established on one side of the crossing that now requires additional vehicular movements across the crossing, the right is automatically terminated and alternative access must be arranged.
+- If a change of use of the crossing occurs and/or substantially increases the burden on the crossing, the crossing may be terminated.
+For example where a business has been established on one side of the crossing that now requires additional vehicular movements across the crossing, the right may be terminated and alternative access must be arranged.

 - The crossing will be terminated if the landowner agrees to terminate by agreement with the relevant rail operator.